-Hedayat was also selected as one of the fourteen artists to take part in PUSH, a 2-year project funded by Creative Europe exploring gender/sexual identity, migration & (over) protection in theatre and dance for children.
+Hedayat was also selected one of the fourteen artists to take part in PUSH, a 2-year project funded by Creative Europe exploring gender/sexual identity, migration & (over) protection in theatre and dance.

-She was also a participant of the KVS project Rise Up, a poetry project led by renowned poet Sukina Douglas.
+She was a participant of the KVS project Rise Up, a poetry project led by renowned poet Sukina Douglas.